nunomourinho/forensicVmAutopsyUserManual/docs/user/using_forensicvm.rst

    Media Management - Use Extra Tools and Boot ISO Files <media>

-   Snapshots in ForensicVM - A Crucial Asset for Investigators <snapshot>
+   Snapshots - A Crucial Asset for Investigators <snapshot>